pauljcoles/should-it-be-automated/docs/USER_GUIDE.md

 3. Review the diff showing changes since last import
 4. Click **"Confirm Import"**
 5. Test cases are auto-generated for new/modified states
-6. Adjust user frequency and business impact for each
+6. Adjust usage frequency and impact if broken for each
 7. Review recommendations
 8. Export decisions